 Inside, the EQT’s cabin is nearly identical to that of the diesel T-Class, aside from replacing the rev counter with an energy gauge for the battery.
 At launch, the EQT is only available in five-seat configuration, but a long-wheelbase version with seven seats is due to arrive in 2023, as is a micro camper hinted at by Mercedes’ Concept EQT Marco Polo.

 The long-wheelbase EQT is also likely to offer more luggage capacity than the standard EQT’s 551-litre boot, and 1,979 litres of space available with the rear seats folded down.
 You can fit up to four child seats in the regular EQT, and installing them in the back should be easy thanks to the twin sliding doors that come as standard.

-Standard kit in the T-Class includes a seven-inch central touchscreen running Mercedes’ MBUX infotainment system, Apple CarPlay and Android Auto connectivity, touch controls on the steering wheel and safety systems such as active lane-keeping assistance, driver fatigue warning and blind-spot assistance.
+Standard kit in the EQT includes 16-inch alloy wheels, twin sliding doors, a seven-inch central touchscreen running Mercedes’ MBUX infotainment system, Apple CarPlay and Android Auto connectivity, a 5.5-inch digital display for the instrumental panel, touch controls on the steering wheel and safety systems such as active lane-keeping assistance, driver fatigue warning and blind-spot assistance.